top of page

 “Graduation?” prompted Morrigan.

-Morrigan froze mid-bob.
+Morrigan slowed her bobbing.
 “Maybe we should take a detour.”

-Morrigan whipped toward me.
+Morrigan scrambled back in her seat.
 “Um.
 You realize this looks like a street where girls get murdered, right?”

-The tree’s branches scraped the roof of my car unevenly like drunken footsteps.
+As the car crawled forward, the tree’s branches scraped the roof unevenly like drunken footsteps.
 “I trust Google Maps.”
 More than I trusted myself, really.
 If only it knew a direct route from English degree at a mediocre college to my future.

-As I drove deeper into the neighbourhood, crunching on a gravel road, chills zipped up my spine.
-Rows of houses were engulfed in darkness, most run-down and decayed like their owners had left and never returned.
-One had dark, gaping mouths for windows, caged in a rusty, gateless fence and another was choked in vines criss-crossed haphazardly, revealing only a slice of the crimson door.
-I heard Morrigan swallow at the sight of a bungalow with cracked windows and a smashed-in roof, like a beast had taken a massive bite of shingles and wood.
-It was hard to imagine these houses in their prime, before something eerie happened to them.
+As I drove deeper into the neighbourhood, crunching on the gravel, chills skittered up my spine.
+Rows of houses were engulfed in shadows, most run-down and decayed like their owners had left and never returned.
+One had dark, gaping mouths for windows, caged in a rusty fence and another was choked in vines criss-crossed haphazardly that revealed only a slice of the crimson door.
+Morrigan gulped at the sight of a bungalow with cracked windows and a smashed-in roof, like a beast had taken a massive bite of shingles and wood.
+It was hard to imagine these houses in their prime, before something uncanny happened to them.

-I approached an intersection.
+I approached a four-way.
 No street signs.
 No lights.

 I realized nothing happened to these houses.
-They were the result of neglect, of letting years erode away their souls, and that fact was somehow the terrifying cherry on top that skittered up my neck.
-I wanted to drive the hell out of here.
+They were the result of abandonment, of letting years erode away their souls, and that fact was somehow the terrifying cherry on top that extinguished my last bit of calm.
+Suddenly, I needed to drive the hell out of here.

 “Um.”
 Morrigan’s voice was small.

 I tapped a trembling finger on the navigation’s frozen screen.
-I would’ve given up anything for blaring music and the comfort of a sweaty crowd at a club, but instead I get a warning light on the dashboard.
+I would’ve given up anything for blaring music and the comfort of a sweaty crowd at the club, but instead I got a warning light on the dashboard.

 Fuck.
 “I’m running out of gas.”